 Potatoes USA implements an array of marketing and research programs.
 These programs are very effective, but it is challenging to convey all aspects and impacts due to their complexity and volume.
-Different communication technologies add to the complexity, as does the fact that growers are primarily focused on producing the best crop, not industry issues.
+Growers primarily focus on producing the best crop, not industry issues, so capturing their attention is paramount to Potatoes USA's industry outreach efforts.

 The diversity of the potato industry creates additional challenges, including where, what, and how businesses and farmers operate.
-Commercial potato production is in more than thirty-five states, and farm sizes range from 5 acres to more than 50,000 acres.
+Commercial potato production is in over thirty-five states, and farm sizes range from 5 to more than 50,000 acres.
 The industry also specializes in what it produces for different market segments.
-These differences mean U.S. potato industry members are interested in and respond to different messages and information.
+These differences mean U.S. potato industry members are interested in and respond to messages and information differently.

-But everyone shares a passion for potatoes.
-Industry Outreach strives to distill Potatoes USA's programs into meaningful and interesting messages.
-These messages are created and delivered in a succinct and relevant manner to reach all aspects of the industry through the appropriate platforms.
-Market research and insights are regularly provided to the industry in digestible and actionable ways.
-These efforts seek to inform a vast base of constituents to increase understanding and, most importantly, generate engagement and involvement.
+Fortunately, everyone shares a passion for potatoes and a robust potato industry.
+Industry Outreach strives to distribute relevant and timely market data and distill Potatoes USA's programs into meaningful and interesting messages.
+These messages are created and delivered in a succinct and relevant manner to reach all aspects of the industry through the appropriate communication platforms.
+These efforts seek to inform a vast base of constituents and generate engagement and involvement.